valhuber/TDD/readme.md

 * Python, to implement logic not addressed in rules such as sending email or messages

-So, [instead of several hundred lines of code](https://github.com/valhuber/LogicBank/wiki/by-code), we declared 21 rules [(more details here)](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#logic).
+So, [instead of several hundred lines of code](https://github.com/valhuber/LogicBank/wiki/by-code), we declared 5 rules [(more details here)](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#logic).

 Rules are entered in Python, with code completion.
-5 key rules are shown below:
+5 key rules are shown below.
+Oserve how they exactly correspond to our specification, and are executable by the API Logic Server rules engine:

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/declare-logic.png?raw=true"></figure>

-Unlike manual code, logic is
+Unlike manual code, logic is ***declarative:***
 * **automatically reused** - it is enforced as part of the API, so automatically shared across *all* screens and services.
 * **automatically ordered** - maintenance is simply altering the rules; the system computes their execution order by automatically discovering their dependencies.
 No more archaeology.
 * **transparent** - business users can read the spreadsheet-like rules.
+We'll exploit this in the TDD Report, described below.

 &nbsp;&nbsp;